nikkorn/mistreevous/README.md

 ```

 #### Optional Arguments
-Arguments can optionally be passed to agent condition functions in the same was as action nodes.
-This is done by including them in the condition node argument list in the definition.
-These optional arguments must be defined after the condition name identifier argument, and can be a `number`, `string`, `boolean` or `null` if using MDSL, or any valid JSON when using a JSON definition.
+Arguments can optionally be passed to agent condition functions in the same way as action nodes.
+In MDSL these optional arguments must be defined after the condition name identifier argument, and can be a `number`, `string`, `boolean` or `null`, or can be any valid JSON when using a JSON definition.
 [Example](https://nikkorn.github.io/mistreevous-visualiser/index.html?example=condition-with-args)

 *MDSL*